holaphil/amazing-maple-e08ae/src/pages/portfolio/project-6.md

 <HR>

 > Phil brought a level of sophistication to the video space and has a wealth of innovative product ideas and different perspectives on solving user problems.
 With his background in design, he was a collaborative product manager and came armed with ideas on usability.
-His ability to articulate and lead product strategy, along with his passion and drive made him a thoughtful player on our team."
+His ability to articulate and lead product strategy, along with his passion and drive made him a thoughtful player on our team.“
 >
 > — **Bo DiMatteo**, Director of Product Design and UX